dspeyer/dspeyer.github.io/magic.md

 Assisting in a spell requires a DC 10 spellcraft check and is only possible in ritual casting.
 A 1 minute ritual can accept one assistant, whereas a 1 hour can take assistants equal to the primary caster's wisdom modifier.

-If the spell allows a save, the dc is 10 plus the caster's int mod (plus any bonuses from feats or the Heighten Spell effect).
+If the spell allows a save, the DC is 10 plus the caster's int mod (plus any bonuses from feats or the Heighten Spell effect).

 When casting in interplanetary space (excepting dark-matter nebulae), you take a -2 on casting checks and cannot cast spells with rating greater than 20.
 In interstellar space, this becomes -4 and 15.
 Intergalactic, -6 and 10.